JohnKNess/SQL-Server-Scripts/README.md

 ## Purpose

-The purpose of this repository it to enalbe me to find the scripts/procedures/programs I use most over and over again.
+The purpose of this repository it to enable me to find the scripts/procedures/programs I use most over and over again.
 I would also like to make these various scripts available to the community.

 ## Scripts